Now You See Me (franchise): Now You See Me: Now You Don't (2025)

 with most of the original cast members expected to reprise their roles, including Isla Fisher as Henley, and with Ariana Greenblatt, Dominic Sessa, and Justice Smith added to the cast.
 In May 2024, it was confirmed that Rosamund Pike has joined the third installment.
 In July 2024, Lionsgate announced that Now You See Me 3 will release on November 14, 2025.

 At CinemaCon on April 1, 2025, the official title of the film was announced as Now You See Me: Now You Don't.

 Future

 Now You See Me 4

-In April 2025, a fourth installment was confirmed to be in development with Ruben Fleischer returning to direct.
+In April 2025, during Lionsgate's presentation at CinemaCon, a fourth installment in the Now You See Me franchise was officially confirmed to be in development with Ruben Fleischer returning to direct.

 Potential spin-off

 In July 2016, it was announced that a spin-off film, starring Jay Chou was in development.
 The actor will reprise his role from Now You See Me 2, and with the film stated to feature a cast that is primarily Chinese.
 The project will be a joint-venture production between the U.S. and China, with Lionsgate Films and Leomus Pictures producing the film.